unluckyjung/kotlin-learning/konas/Collections/Getting used to new style/task.md

 ## Getting used to the new style

-We can rewrite and simplify the following code using lambdas and operations on collections.
+We can rewrite and simplify the following code using lambdas and operations on effective.
 Fill in the gaps in `doSomethingWithCollection`, the simplified version of the `doSomethingWithCollectionOldStyle` function, so that its behavior stays the same and isn't modified in any way.